haukegravenkamp/GridapReynoldsEquation/README.md

 Instead of using the terminal for everything, you may want to use an environment such as VScode with the Julia extension, allowing you to run the example with a click.

 Running the code for the first time takes significantly longer due to compilation, which is normal behavior in Julia.
-The second time takes about 20 seconds on my desktop computer to run the complete convergence test for examples 1 or 2.
+The second time takes a few seconds on my desktop computer to run the complete convergence test for examples 1 or 2.

+**note:** With the update on 2023/10/10, PrecompileTools are used for efficiency.
+This results in rather long compilation times when running the code for the very first time.
+A compiled version of the module's functions is stored during this process so that the startup and compilation times are drastically reduced for any future uses.
+Should you encounter any problems with this procedure, you may use a previous commit (e.g. f4809aa16afc626c6ebe800161b9740a4b4ef334), which is fully functional but requires some extra compilation time after every restart or even change in the input file.

 **plotting results**
 The meshes and results are written in .vtu format in the subfolders of the 'results' folder.
 They can easily be plotted using Paraview.
 If you like, you can use the "state" files (.pvsm) provided in the results folder.